Quickstart

 ```shell

-# Stop the cluster (preserves data)
+obol stack down # stop the cluster (preserves data)

-obol stack down
+obol stack up # restart

-obol stack purge -f
+obol stack purge -f # remove everything, including data

 ```